 Deuce Route and Bus Stops Going North

-Starting from the Town Square Mall, (please note the special hours for this stop), the Deuce heads north for 8 miles to Fremont Street.
-You’ll catch all of these stops on the east side of the Strip.
-Here are the northbound stops:
+Starting from a stop across from the south end of Mandalay Bay (by the McDonalds), the Deuce heads north for 8 miles to Fremont Street.
+You’ll catch all of these stops on the east side of the Strip (i.e. the MGM Grand, Paris, Linq, Wynn side).

 - Four Seasons